OctopusDeploy/docs/docs/administration/service-watchdog.md

 ## What can you do about it?

-As of Octopus Deploy 3.7.17 there is aÂ **watchdog** command that can be used on the command line to configure a Windows Scheduled Task that ensures the services are running. Â The command is used as follows.
+As of Octopus Deploy 3.7.17 there is a **watchdog** command that can be used on the command line to configure a Windows Scheduled Task that ensures the services are running.
+The command is used as follows.

 ### Configuring the Watchdog